 The hotel's resident cat colony is well cared for; each of the floofy residents has regular check-ups and they're all quite used to human visitors.

 Smith Junior is welcome.
-Extra beds (MAD950 a night for children under the age of 12) and free cots are available.
-Babysitting with a local nanny can be arranged for MAD150 an hour (request upon booking).
+Extra beds (MAD950 a night for children under 12) are available and free cots can be added to all rooms.
+Babysitting can be arranged for MAD150-200 an hour (request upon booking).
 Under-16s cannot use the hotel's spa.

 Little Smiths of all ages are welcome.